nsrau/azure-docs.it-it/articles/batch/batch-powershell-cmdlets-get-started.md

 <properties
-   pageTitle="Introduzione a PowerShell per Azure Batch | Microsoft Azure" description="Breve introduzione ai cmdlet di Azure PowerShell che è possibile usare per gestire il servizio Azure Batch" services="batch" documentationCenter="" authors="dlepow"
+   pageTitle="Get started with Azure Batch PowerShell | Microsoft Azure" description="Get a quick introduction to the Azure PowerShell cmdlets you can use to manage the Azure Batch service" services="batch" documentationCenter="" authors="dlepow"